jtekt/self-service-dashboards/README.md

-# Self Grafana
+# Self-service dashboards

-A service that allows users to create accounts and organizations in Grafana by themselves.
+A service that allows users to create accounts and organizations in a Grafana® instance by themselves.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started

-First, run the development server:
+## Running in development

 ```bash
 npm run dev